Skip to Content

 Ingredients

 Bobbie stands out from other American formulas by using the so-called “European” recipe.
-What does it mean in practice?
+What does that really mean?

 In short, this formula complies with somewhat stricter regulations imposed by the European Commission on all EU-produced formulas, which, among other things, prohibits the use of corn syrup and GMOs, restricts the amounts of sucrose, insists on purely organic ingredients, requires certain amounts of DHA, and so on.